DDorj/test/NEXTJS_UPDATE.md

 ---

-**Your Ayanga Store is now running on the latest stable Next.js and React!** 🚀
+**Your Tech Store is now running on the latest stable Next.js and React!** 🚀

 **Current versions:**
 - Next.js 16.0.3